Bank Holidays in Bihar 2026

 Major Festivals Celebrated in Bihar

-Known for its deep cultural roots and spiritual significance, Bihar celebrates a diverse array of festivals, many of which are declared a bank holiday in Bihar or a public holiday.
-These events form an essential part of the Bihar holiday calendar:
+Known for its deep cultural heritage and spiritual significance, Bihar celebrates a wide range of festivals throughout the year.
+Many of these occasions are declared bank holidays or public holidays in Bihar, making them an important part of the Bihar holiday calendar for 2026.

-- Observed on March 22nd, it commemorates the day the state was separated from the Bengal Presidency in 1912.
-It is a state-specific public holiday.Bihar Day (Bihar Diwas)
+- Bihar Diwas, observed on March 22, commemorates the formation of Bihar as a separate state from the Bengal Presidency in 1912.
+In 2026, it will be marked by official events, cultural programs, and remains a state-specific public holiday.Bihar Day (Bihar Diwas)

-- The Festival of Lights is celebrated in Bihar, symbolising the victory of light over darkness and is a bank holiday.Diwali
+- Diwali, the Festival of Lights, is celebrated across Bihar with lamps, fireworks, and family gatherings.
+It symbolises the triumph of light over darkness and is officially observed as a bank holiday in Bihar.Diwali

 The Unique Significance of Chhath Puja: Worshipping the Setting Sun